awesomephant/sian-website/recipes/pie-lid.md

 Sink a sharp knife through the middle of the pastry into the pie contents - it needs to breathe when cooking.

-Begin to make your features from the remainder of the pastry : eyes, mouth, nose, ears etc.
+Begin to make your features from the remainder of the pastry: eyes, mouth, nose, ears etc.

 Secure the positions of your features onto the pie lid.